-When the hospital’s stakeholders decided that a new development was required to replace KWH’s overstretched infrastructure, the vision was not only to meet the current needs of Kowloon’s residents but create a world-class clinical facility ready for tomorrow.
-KWH, the flagship of the Tung Wah Group of Hospitals (TWGHs), needed a building that would be ‘future proof’, accommodating technological advances and clinical methods that are only just emerging.
+Faced with these challenges, the Hospital Authority decided that a new development was required to replace KWH’s overstretched infrastructure.
+Their vision was not only to meet the current needs of Kowloon’s residents but create a world-class clinical facility, able to accommodate technological advances and clinical methods that are only just emerging.

-We were brought on board the redevelopment plan early in 2013 to fulfil two key contracts; firstly, engineering consultancy and secondly, civil, structural and geotechnical engineering services.
-These services are to be provided across the two phases of the 12-year redevelopment scheme, which is still in its first phase.
-The first phase covers surveys and preparations, the second will see the demolition of most of the existing hospitals and the creation of a new main building.
-This will result in a complex covering 270,000m2 and providing 1,600 beds.
+We were appointed in 2013 to help bring this vision to fruition by providing a range of engineering and consultancy services across the two phases of KWH’s extensive redevelopment scheme.
+The first phase, covers surveys and preparations; the second involves the demolition of most of the existing hospital and the creation of a new main building.
+This end result will be a complex covering 270,000 m2 and providing 1,600 beds.

 Iconic Community Building

-Founded in 1911, KWH’s charitable origins and long commitment to providing traditional Chinese medicine all mean the hospital has a special place in the local community.
+KWH’s long history and a commitment to providing both western healthcare and traditional Chinese medicine mean the hospital has a special place within the local community.
 Its iconic Tung Wah Museum, KWH’s original building, will remain the cultural focus of the new campus.
-But the critical zones that provide acute care, along with the rest of the new campus, will be entirely fit for the future.
+But the critical zones that provide acute care, along with the rest of the new campus, will be entirely Future Ready.

 Click here to learn more about the Future of Healthcare